jitsucom/docs/javascript-pixel/README.md

 # JavaScript Pixel

 kSense Platform allows marketers and data owners to track their web-site usage through JavaScript pixel calls.
-This page technical aspect of tracking.
-Test
+This page describes the technical aspect of tracking.

 ## Pixel Initialization